KingCarnival/Data-Structures/README.md

-# Data Struture Class
+# Data Structures Class
-This repo holds code for the purpose of easy tranfers between machines
+This repo holds code for the purpose of easy transfers between machines